 The stadium remained largely unchanged until the early 1990s, when the increased successes of Dortmund grew the need for expansion.

 Works started with the conversion of part of the standing areas into seats, actually reducing capacity, but then continued in 1995 with the construction of a second tier on top of the East and West Stand.

 Shortly after, building works started on a second tier for the North and South Stand, which were completed in 1999.
-The stadium could then hold 68,600 spectators, and the South Stand with room for almost 25,000 people had become the largest standing stand of Europe.
+The stadium could then hold 68,600 spectators, and the 25,000-capacity South Stand had become the largest terrace of Europe.

-In 2001, the Westfalenstadion hosted the UEFA Cup final between Liverpool and Alavés (5-4).
+In 2001, Westfalenstadion hosted the UEFA Cup final between Liverpool and Alavés (5-4).